martindbp/martindbp.github.io/posts/introducing-algernon/index.md

 ![](/images/algernon_venndiagram.png "Algernon")

 ## What is it?
-Algernon is an open source web-based tool and browser plugin for learning and remembering things, with an open community-edited database; a companion you can rely on to help with continuous learning throughout your life and career.
+Algernon is an open source web-based tool and browser extension for learning and remembering things, with an open community-edited database; a companion you can rely on to help with continuous learning throughout your life and career.

 ## Why (what's the problem?)
 The online educational landscape right now consists of a bunch of walled gardens, disconnected learning resources and various flashcard tools.